shivannis/xandr-docs-public/xandr-docs/articles/monetize/pre-defining-targeting-keys-and-values.md

 ## Key/Value overview

-Keys are the categories that will be used to create targets.
-Examples of keys would be *city*, *sport*, or *car*.
+Keys are the categories that are used to create targets.
+Examples of keys are *city*, *sport*, or *car*.
 Values are the specific attributes within those categories that you want to target.
 Examples of values for *city* are *New York*, *London*, and *Tokyo*.
 Values for sport could include *football*, *rugby*, and *tennis*.
 Creating these key/value sets would allow advertisers to target, for example, all users in New York or London who play tennis.

 ## Key/Value management